JingMatrix/ChromeXt/README.md

 Please consider update your Android Chrome first before proceeding.

 For other versions, it might not work.
-To adapt to those versions, one only need to find out one method name in its [smali](https://github.com/JesusFreke/smali/wiki) code.
+To adapt to those versions, one only need to find out one method name and one class name in its [smali](https://github.com/JesusFreke/smali/wiki) code.
 Here is how to do that.
-First use `apktool` to decompile the `split_chrome.apk` file pulled from the installation of Chrome on your phone, then follow the hints in [UserScript.kt](app/src/main/java/org/matrix/chromext/proxy/UserScript.kt) to get the correct name and modify it in the [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) of Chrome at `/data/data/com.android.chrome/shared_prefs/ChromeXt.xml`.
+First use `apktool` to decompile the `split_chrome.apk` file pulled from the installation of Chrome on your phone, then follow the hints in [UserScript.kt](app/src/main/java/org/matrix/chromext/proxy/UserScript.kt) to get the correct names and modify them in the [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) of Chrome at `/data/data/com.android.chrome/shared_prefs/ChromeXt.xml`.

 ## Usage